ddbj/www/_aboutdra/submission-e.md

 #### BAM file processing

-The header and alignment section are internally consistent: each aligned read has an RNAME (reference sequence name, 3rd field) that matches an SN tag value from the header (e.g., CHROMOSOME\_I), and, if provided, the alignment read group optional field (RG:Z:) is consistent with the read group ID in the header (1).
+The header and alignment section are internally consistent: each aligned read has an RNAME (reference sequence name, 3rd field) that matches an SN tag value from the header (e.g., CHROMOSOME_I), and, if provided,the alignment read group optional field (RG:Z:) is consistent with the read group ID in the header (1).
 It is also important to ensure that the FLAG fields (2nd field in each line) are correctly set for the data.
 The SRA pipeline will attempt to resolve incorrect FLAG values, but